Exercises for osteochondrosis of the cervical spine. Gymnastic exercises for the cervical spine

 There is a simple test for osteochondrosis:

-2. Tilt your head back.
+2. Throw your head back.

 5. Smooth rotation of the head in both directions alternately.

-Gymnastics requires a flat surface.
+For gymnastics you need a flat surface.

 Each movement is performed three times